 According to ASIC's MoneySmart website, most Australians who set a Christmas budget do stick to it.

 So you've started ticking off things on your Christmas gift list and are pretty happy with what you've bought.
 Now's the time to take a reality check.
 Are you on track with your budget, or in danger of blowing it on one too many Christmas treats?

 If you think there's a risk of overspending, there are options available to help, such as limiting your spend per transaction in NetBank or the CommBank app.

 4. Don't neglect day-to-day expenses

 Seasonal fun aside, part of budgeting for Christmas is to make sure you can keep on top of everyday living expenses.
-So it's important to:
+It's important to:

-- Calculate your household expenses including outgoings like upcoming bills
+- Calculate your household expenses including outgoings, such as upcoming bills

-- Make sure you have enough to cover regular payments such as rent or car, credit card and home loan commitments
+- Make sure you have enough to cover regular payments, including rent, or car, credit card and home loan commitments

 The final cost of Christmas doesn't have to be a big shock.
-Starting to save now should help make present shopping a lot more fun and reduce the liklihood of a bigger than anticipated dent in your finances as you head into the New Year.
+Starting to save early might help make gift shopping and holiday arrangements a lot more fun and reduce the likelihood of a major dent in your finances as you head into the new year.